Summary of HB 32: The Cannabis Legalization and Regulation, Inclusion, Restoration, and Rehabilitation Act of 2021

 This summarizes HB 32, with amendments, that its sponsor — Del.
 Jazz Lewis — proposed in the Judiciary Committee hearing on February 16.
 The reprint reflects a number of changes negotiated with Sen. Feldman, with the shared goal of passing a “unity bill.”
 While negotiations are not yet complete, HB 32 as amended includes a middle ground with SB 708 for almost every area of departure.

 Adult-Use Legal Possession and Cultivation

-Adults who are 21 or older could possess up to two ounces of cannabis and cultivate up to six cannabis plants in a secure location that is not visible from the outside of the property and not accessible to minors.
+Adults who are 21 or older could possess up to four ounces of cannabis and cultivate up to six cannabis plants in a secure location that is not visible from the outside of the property and not accessible to minors.

 To avoid criminalizing individuals for modestly exceeding the limit, possession of up to twice those limits would be a civil offense.

 The bill provides for automatic expungement and release for possession and cultivation of the legal amounts and allows individuals to petition for expungement and release for all other cannabis offenses, at no cost to the individual.

 Parole, probation, and pretrial release could not be revoked for state-legal cannabis activity, including testing positive for cannabis, unless there is a specific finding that the individual’s use of cannabis could create a danger to the individual or other persons.

 The amount decriminalized (and subject to a civil fine or community service instead of jail) for those under 21 would increase to the above personal-use amounts.

 Smoking cannabis in public would be punishable by a civil fine of up to $50.
 Individuals could choose to perform up to five hours of community service in lieu of the fine.